BjarkeHautop/CausalStructures.jl/README.md

 * Partially Directed Acyclic Graphs (PDAGs)
 * Acyclic Directed Mixed Graphs (ADMGs)

 If you need a different graph class, you can make an arbitary one using UNKNOWN.
-We plan to extend this to more graph classes, such as MPDAGs, CPDAGs, etc.
+We plan to extend this to more graph classes, such as PAGs, MPDAGs, CPDAGs, etc.

 ## Quick Start